mschn/wissl/api.md

 Forces library indexer to rescan all folders now.

 If it is currently already running, it will be stopped and restarted.

+### <a id="editartistartist_id"></a>`/edit/artist/{artist_id}`
+* method: `POST`
+* param: `artist_id` unique id of the artist to edit
+* param: `artist_name` required: the new name to apply to the artist
+* requires admin privileges
+* ex: `curl -H "sessionId:UUID" -d "artist_name=foo" http://localhost:8080/wissl/edit/artist/43`
+* does not return anything

+Edit artist metadata.

+The only field that can be edited at the artist level is the artist name.

+An administrator can change the artist name of a given artist, which will be repercuted on all albums and songs for this artist.

+If the new name is already used by another artist, both artists will be considered the same and merged.

 ### <a id="logs"></a>`/logs`
 * method: `POST`